-Automated market makers (AMMs) are a type of decentralized exchange (DEX) that use algorithmic “money robots” to simplify the process of buying and selling crypto assets for individual traders.
-Unlike traditional order book systems where users trade directly with each other, AMMs facilitate trades directly through the AMM system.
+Automated market makers (AMMs) are a type of decentralized exchange (DEX) that use algorithmic “money robots” to simplify how you buy and sell crypto assets.
+Unlike traditional order book systems where you trade directly with another person, AMMs handle your trades directly through their own system, cutting out the middleman entirely.

-Market makers play a crucial role in providing liquidity for tradable assets on exchanges that might otherwise lack it.
-They achieve this by buying and selling assets from their own accounts to make a profit, often capitalizing on the spread—the difference between the highest buy offer and the lowest sell offer.
-This activity enhances liquidity, reducing the price impact of larger trades.
+Market makers play a vital role in providing liquidity for tradable assets on exchanges that might otherwise lack it.
+They do this by buying and selling assets from their own accounts to turn a profit, often capitalizing on the spread — the gap between the highest buy offer and the lowest sell offer.
+That activity keeps markets fluid and reduces the price impact when larger trades hit the books.

 Importance in DeFi Protocols